ritwikadas07/Computer-Vision-Final-Project/README.md

 ![Alt text](record_keypoint.png "Hello")

 ## Step 3: Extract Keypoint Values

-We extracted keypoints from poses, faces, and hands.
-These keypoints were critical as they represented the coordinates necessary for the LSTM model to learn the sign language gestures.
-The keypoints were saved as numpy arrays for further processing.
+In this crucial step, we focused on extracting keypoints from the poses, faces, and hands captured in the video frames, as mentioned.
+These keypoints are essentially the coordinates that pinpoint critical positions and movements of the signer.
+They are vital for our LSTM model because they serve as the data input that teaches the model how to interpret different sign language gestures accurately.
+We saved these keypoints as numpy arrays, which allowed us to efficiently manage and process this data for the subsequent stages of our project.

 ## Step 4: Setup Folders for Collection
 We organized our dataset by creating directories for each action our model needed to recognize.
 This structured approach helped us manage and access video data efficiently during training and testing.

 ## Step 5: Collect Keypoint Values for Training and Testing

-Using our webcam, we captured video sequences.
-As we performed or displayed sign language gestures in front of the camera, the system extracted and stored keypoints from each video frame.
-These keypoints served as the training and testing data for our LSTM model.
+We used our webcam to capture video sequences that showcased various sign language gestures.
+As we performed each gesture in front of the camera, our system was hard at work extracting keypoints from every video frame.

-For each label, it collected 30 frames which were shown at the top-left corner of the window written as "Collecting frames from {label} Video Number: {number}".
-The labels were "Thanks", "Hello", and "I love you".
-For this, we clicked 15 frames with the right hand and the next 15 frames with the left hand.
-Below are the sample pictures taken:
+To ensure our model learned effectively, we organized the data collection into specific labels.
+For each sign gesture—like "Thanks," "Hello," and "I love you"—the system captured 30 frames.
+The process was clearly monitored, as each frame collection was displayed in the top-left corner of our interface, indicating "Collecting frames from {label} Video Number: {number}".
+To add diversity to our data, I alternated between using my right and left hands, capturing 15 frames with one hand followed by 15 frames with the other.

+Below are some sample pictures that illustrate the frames we collected:

 ![Alt text](data_hello.png "Hello")